Gerjan77/SARS-COV-2/DEFINITIONS.md

 | X           | 6,50              | 300                     |
 | Y           | 6,75              | 300                     |
 | Z           | 7,00              | 300                     |

+### Contact Class CC[h|m|a]bpks

+Contact Class CC[h|m|a]bpks after knowing the following of two subjects:
+- h They are both homo sapiens
+- m They are both mammals
+- a They are both animals
+- b Barriers were between them
+- p Sexual penetration was done
+- k Kissing was done
+- s Sneezing was done improperly

+Example: Two small mammals in a cage are in Contact Class CCms(A).
+Two humans sitting on a large bench are in Contact Class CCh(E)

 ### Sneeze